SUMMER 2022 APPLICATIONS WILL BE AVAILABLE JAN 1, 2022

 FACTS Summer Internship Program

-The FACTS Summer 2021 Internship Application is now available.
+The FACTS Summer 2022 Internship Information.

 Primary responsibilities will be participating in these workshops.
-Interns will also assist with daily operations of FACTS, process skeletal remains, and assist with curation of skeletal remains into the Texas State Donated Skeletal Collection.
-Other tasks include, but not limited to, the donation program, data management, and daily tasks assigned by the supervisor.
+Interns will also assist with daily operations of FACTS, process skeletal remains, and assist with curation of skeletal remains into the Texas State Donated Skeletal Collection (TXSTDSC).
+Other tasks include, but are not limited to, the donation program, data management, and daily tasks assigned by the supervisor.
 Advanced students may also assist with Operation Identification, which is working to identify the remains of undocumented border crossers that are found in Texas.

 Deadline for Submission